andna5980/test/README.md

 6. As a returning visitor, I would like to find ways to connect with people who will have the same interest.
 7. As a frequent user I want to sign up to the newsletter so I can be constantly updated about new recipes or products derivatives.

+### Design
+    -   #### Colour Scheme
+        -   The main colours used in the site are, a very dark saturated blue, white and a color called sugar cane.
+We tried to used a reduce  and  simple selection of colours.
+    -   #### Typography
+        -   The two main fonts used in the whole website are Caveat Brush and Arial, using Helvetica as the fallback font.
+We choose Caveat Brush for all the titles as it has some similar features to letters from the region where Kefir comes from.
+Also Arial for the rest of text as is a very clean font easy to read.
+    -   #### Imagery
+        -   All the imagery we used has te main purpose of create a pleasant experience to the eye.
+The hero image and the cover text got the simple function of showing the minimal size of the product but the powerful properties  it also got.
+The animation its designed to catch user attention.
+The design has been done to create a clean, simple and minimalistic experience to the user for an easy interaction with the site and its content.
 *   ### Wireframes

     -   Home Page Wireframe - [View](https://github.com/andna5980/test/blob/main/src/assets/wireframes/Homepage.pdf)